Information for undergraduate students

 Home/EU undergraduate students will be able to specify whether or not they have applied or intend to apply for a Tuition Fee Loan from the Student Loans Company (SLC) or an NHS Bursary when they register online.

-Those students who will not be receiving tuition fee support from the SLC or NHS will receive their invoice by email shortly after registering online (please ensure that your email address held in Student e-Service is current and valid at all times as all invoices will be sent to this address).
+Those students who will not be receiving tuition fee support from the SLC or NHS will receive their invoice by email shortly after registering online (please ensure that your email address held in My Imperial Student Portal is current and valid at all times as all invoices will be sent to this address).
 The payment due dates will be clearly shown on the invoice.